anweshb/anweshb.github.io/_pages/about.md

   - /about.html
 ---

-👨🏾‍💻 I am a currently a research assistant at the Indian Institute of Technology, Delhi in [Prof Vireshwar Kumar's](https://www.cse.iitd.ac.in/~viresh/author/vireshwar-kumar/) lab, where I am working on Adversarial Machine Learning, particularly for automotive systems.
+👨🏾‍💻 I am a currently a research assistant at the Indian Institute of Technology, Delhi in [Prof Vireshwar Kumar's](https://www.cse.iitd.ac.in/~viresh/author/vireshwar-kumar/) lab, where I am working on Adversarial Machine Learning, particularly for security in vehicular networks.

 🐝 Previously, I spent 8 months as a research intern at the Georgia Institute of Technology where I was advised by [Prof Wenke Lee](https://wenke.gtisc.gatech.edu) and [Prof Saman Zonouz](https://sites.google.com/site/samanzonouz4n6/saman-zonouz) where I worked on anomaly detection with Deep Learning for Cyber-Physical Systems.

 🟢 Before that I was a Data Science intern at Deloitte India in the Audit & Advisory division where I worked on descriptive and predictive data analytics.

-🔬 My current research interests are Computer Vision and Applied Machine Learning for Cybersecurity and Healthcare
+🔬 My current research interests are Computer Vision and Applied Deep Learning for Cybersecurity and Healthcare

 # 🎓 Education

-I recently completed my Bachelors of Technology in Computer Science and Engineering from Bennett University, Greater Noida.
+I recently completed my Bachelors of Technology in Computer Science and Engineering from Bennett University, Greater Noida, India.

 # 🗞️ News
 <!-- [June 2023]       Joining IIT Delhi as a research assistant\